Core course in MSc Life Science and Technology (Biophysical Sciences series), MSc Chemistry elective.

-This course introduces the field of biomaterials science, an emerging area at the interface between chemistry, materials science and biology.
-Throughout the course, the potential of soft materials (e.g. polymers, hydrogels, liposomes) to specifically modulate various biological processes will be explored at several length scales in the context of wound healing, regeneration and disease.
-Moreover, an in-depth evaluation of the preparation methods of various polymeric scaffolds and their characterization will also be presented.
-The overall goal of this course is for students to gain an appreciation of the challenges faced in this interdisciplinary field, but also the opportunities for the intervention of materials at the chemical biological interface.
+This course introduces the field of biomaterials science, a rapidly growing area at the interface between chemistry, materials science and biology.
+Throughout the course, the potential of hard (e.g. metals, ceramics) and soft materials (e.g. polymers, hydrogels, liposomes) to specifically modulate various biological processes will be explored at several length scales in the context of wound healing, regeneration and disease.
+Moreover, an in-depth evaluation of the preparation methods of various materials scaffolds and their characterization will also be presented.
+The overall goal of this course is for students to gain an appreciation of the impressive developments and challenges faced in this interdisciplinary field, but also to grasp the opportunities for the intervention of materials at the biological interface.

 At the end of the course the students:

-will have knowledge in the physical and chemical characterization of various soft materials and the cellular responses to them from the molecular to the macroscopic scales
+will be able to explain the preparation and characterization of a range of hard and soft biomaterials using various physical and chemical techniques as well as an understanding of the cellular responses to them from the molecular to the macroscopic scales.

 Mode of Instruction

 The course consists of weekly lectures, guest lectures and student presentations.

 Literature assessment (40%) and a written exam (60%).

 Selected research articles and reviews that will help to guide the lecture material will be provided via Brightspace.